tsmith-veza/veza-linux-connector/readme.md

 {host_label}: {password}

-The script expects to have `sudo` privileges on the host that it connects to.
+The script expects to have `sudo` privileges on the host(s) that it connects to.

 > **Note:** `sudo` privileges are not typically required to read the `/etc/passwd` file, but `sudo` is typically required to read authentication logs.